Tokyo DisneySea: Mysterious Island

-Mysterious Island is a "port-of-call" within Mount Prometheus, the giant volcano known as park's centerpiece and most prominent feature.
+Mysterious Island is a "port-of-call" within Mount Prometheus, the giant volcano that serves as the park's centerpiece and most prominent feature.
 It relies heavily on the storytelling of Jules Verne and, specifically, the mythology of the volcano fortress mentioned several times in the books called "Vulcania".
-The Mount Prometheus ride employs technology similar to Epcot's Test Track.
-The smallest "port of call", it nevertheless holds two of the more popular attractions: Journey to the Center of the Earth, a thrill ride, and 20,000 Leagues Under the Sea, a dark ride.
+The Mount Prometheus ride, Journey to the Center of the Earth, employs technology similar to Epcot's Test Track.
+The smallest "port of call", its two attractions are among the more popular: 20,000 Leagues Under the Sea, a dark ride, being the second.
 Despite its name, Mysterious Island is not an island; it is built into the side of Mount Prometheus, which is part of the show building for the two attractions.
 The architecture in this port is of Victorian style.

 Mermaid Lagoon

 Mermaid Lagoon is home to the characters of The Little Mermaid.
-The facade is made to resemble King Triton's palace and features seashell-inspired architecture.
+The façade is made to resemble King Triton's palace and features seashell-inspired architecture.
 This "port of call" is mostly indoors and illuminated with cool, dim lighting to recreate the feeling of being underwater.
 Attractions include Flounder's Flying Fish Coaster; Scuttle's Scooters; Jumpin' Jellyfish; Blowfish Balloon Race; The Whirlpool; all of which are children's rides.
-Also in this area are Ariel's Playground, which is a children's playground and extensive walk-through attraction that recreates the various settings in the movie; and the Mermaid Lagoon Theater, which formerly houses King Triton's Concert, a musical show featuring live actors, large-scale puppetry and Audio-Animatronics that recreate the story of The Little Mermaid.
+Also in this area are Ariel's Playground, which is a children's playground and extensive walk-through attraction that recreates the various settings in the movie; and the Mermaid Lagoon Theater, which formerly housed King Triton's Concert, a musical show featuring live actors, large-scale puppetry and Audio-Animatronics that recreate the story of The Little Mermaid.